-Solar stake lights are an easy and cheap way to light up your campsite at night.
+2. Use solar stake lights for an easy and cheap way to light up your campsite at night.

-Line the tent floor with interlocking foam squares for a more comfortable night’s sleep and avoid stepping barefoot on any debris under the tent you may have missed.
+4. Line the tent floor with interlocking foam squares for a more comfortable night’s sleep and avoid stepping barefoot on any debris under the tent you may have missed.

-Related Stories: Video: 5 Cool Camping Tips and Tricks
+Related Content: Video: 5 Cool Camping Tips and Tricks

-Break your eggs and store them in a labeled jar/bottle before you leave, so you don’t have to worry about them breaking in a the carton.
+6. Break your eggs and store them in a labeled jar/bottle before you leave, so you don’t have to worry about them breaking in the carton.

-Forgot your can opener?
-Rub the can against a rock to break off the top.
+10. Forgot your can opener?
+Rub the can against a rock to break off the top!

 Related Stories: The North Face Drops New Colorful Camping Gear, Homestead Collection

-Meal prep before you leave so you can spend more time with company and less time cooking.
+11. Meal prep before you leave so you can spend more time with your fellow campers and less time cooking.

-Instead of bringing a whole tube, squeeze out small blobs of toothpase onto baking paper and sprinkle them with baking soda.
+14. Instead of bringing a whole tube, squeeze out small blobs of toothpaste onto baking paper and sprinkle them with baking soda.
 Leave for 2-3 days and then place in a small bag.

-Many camp grounds don’t allow open fires anymore, so try hanging a flashlight in an empty jug or wrapping a headlamp around a jug of water as a lighting alternative.
+20. For campgrounds that don’t allow open fires, try hanging a flashlight in an empty jug or wrapping a headlamp around a jug of water as a lighting alternative.

 Related Stories: Storm-Resistant Fishing Camp

-Another easy fire starter: Pack charcoal in an empty, cardboard egg carton.
-Light the carton, place in the pit, and the charcoal will feed the fire.
+22. Another easy fire starter: Pack charcoal in an empty, cardboard egg carton.
+Light the carton, place it in the pit, and the charcoal will feed the fire!

-Wrap a few layers of duct tape around your water bottle so you have some handy for campground repairs whenever you need without bringing the entire roll.
+23. Wrap a few layers of duct tape around your water bottle so you have some handy for campground repairs whenever you need it without bringing the entire roll.